campuscode/rails-guides-pt-BR/source/form_helpers.md

 <label for="pet_cat">I own a cat</label>
 ```

 The first parameter to [`check_box`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-check_box) is the name of the input.
-The second parameter is the value of the input.
-This value will be included in the form data (and be present in `params`) when the checkbox is checked.
+The checkbox's values (the values that will appear in `params`) can optionally be specified using the third and fourth parameters.
+See the API documentation for details.

 #### Radio Buttons